-It's fair to say it has been testing with COVID-19 adversely affecting the majority of people and industries.
-If it's taught us anything though, it's that fostering a healthy work environment is beneficial to everyone.
+Businesses have faced a number of challenges in recent years.
+If this has taught us anything though, it's that fostering a healthy work environment is beneficial to everyone.
 And everyone across the organisation, no matter how big or small, has a role to play.